 Mission History in Vietnam

-2015 – The WELS Joint Mission Council adopts and begins full financial support of the Hmong outreach effort in Vietnam.
+2015: WELS Missions begins full financial support of the Hmong outreach effort in Vietnam.

-2016 – The Pastoral Studies Institute (PSI) visits Vietnam for the first time to aid in Rev. Lor’s training efforts.
+2016: The Pastoral Studies Institute (PSI) visits Vietnam for the first time to aid in Lor’s training efforts.
 The HFC grows to 70,000 members.

 2017: Lor is called to be full-time Hmong Asia ministry coordinator in March.
-In August, leaders from the Hmong Fellowship Church travel to the United States to learn about WELS operations.
+In August, leaders from the Hmong Fellowship Church and Vietnamese Fellowship Church travel to the United States to learn about WELS operations.
 WELS welcomes them to the Center for Mission and Ministry in Waukesha, WI, and Wisconsin Lutheran Seminary in Mequon, WI.
 The Vietnamese government invites WELS to build a theological training facility in Hanoi.

 2018: Representatives from WELS Multi-Language Productions visit Vietnam to evaluate the types of materials needed by the HFC.
 WELS Missions representatives visit Vietnam for the first time to meet with HFC leadership and assess what is needed for the training facility.
 The HFC reports that their church body has grown to more than 100,000 members.